 Art That’s Close to the Heart

 From multi-media and videography to paper-cutting and resin jewellery-making – no art form is off the table in Mr Victor Gan’s art programme – as long as the student is keen.
-That’s because he believes that when students are led by interest, their motivation soars.
-Here, he shares what he does to trigger that creative spark and the unusual projects that have transpired.
+He believes that when students are led by interest, their motivation soars.

 Victor Gan Yi Xiang, Nan Hua High School, Outstanding Youth in Education Award 2021 Recipient